MOUGANGCAMILA/JOB-PORTAL-with-MERN-STACK/README.md

 # frontend localhost " http://localhost:3000 "

 # JOB PORTAL 1
-  it has working FORGOT PASSWORD, but the role takes only 0
+  it has working FORGOT PASSWORD, but the role takes only 0, therefore admin login does not work

 # JOB PORTAL 2
-   it has a working role ( role =  0 or 1 )  but the forgot password does not work
+   it has a working role ( role =  0 {user} or 1 {admin} for User registration )  but the forgot password does not work.
+The admin login does not also work

    ### RUN code